 There is one freeware that lets you move your mouse pointer one pixel at a time.
 It is called ….
 Move mouse one pixel at a time!

 When you run this tool, you will see its icon in the notification area.
-By default, you can move your mouse cursor by pressing Right Windows key + one of the Arrow keys.
+By default, you can move your mouse cursor by pressing the right Windows key + one of the Arrow keys.
 By clicking on the icon in the taskbar, you can open the configuration dialog in which you can customize the key combination.
 The options are:

 - Right Windows + Arrow keys